enyosolutions/tunnelmole-client/README.md

 http://cqcu2t-ip-49-185-26-79.tunnelmole.net ⟶ http://localhost:8080
 ```

+### Server-Sent Events
+Need real-time updates without WebSockets?
+The latest client streams HTTP responses whenever the service flags a request as `text/event-stream`.
+Headers are forwarded immediately and the body is relayed chunk-by-chunk, so SSE dashboards, hot reloading UIs, and any other long-lived streams behave the same way they do on localhost.
+Pair this client with the updated service release to take advantage of streaming.

 Now, just go to either one of the URLs shown with your web browser.
 The URLs are public - this means you can also share them with collaborators and others over the internet.